Jwolter23/RoosterChallenge/front-end-rooster/README.md

 1. What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

    For this project I decided to use Javascript, React, HTML, and CSS.
 The main reasons I chose these technologies comes down to a few reasons.
 Speed, Flexibility, and Performance.
-I feel extremley comfortable with these technologies and wanted to provide my best work to the Rooster Grin team.
+I feel extremley comfortable with these technologies and wanted to provide my best work for the Rooster Grin team.

 2. Any struggles you faced when developing with technology you chose

    In my view, this project was relatively straightforward overall.
 However, in terms of ensuring mobile responsiveness, there are simpler approaches than using CSS Media Queries.
-For instance, programs such as Bootstrap, which adopt a mobile-first approach, offer a user-friendly solution to this challenge
+For example, programs like Bootstrap, which have a mobile-first approach, offer a very user-friendly solution to this challenge.

 3. What you enjoyed the most and why

    I really enjoyed this project as a whole.
 Building out websites is an aspect of software development that I really enjoy and that is exactly what I got to do here.
-I liked that there was a goal to strive for with the mockup, but that we were also given creative liberty to add in our own style.
+I liked that there was a goal to strive for with the mockup, but we were also given creative liberty to add in our own style.
 I think this presents an extremley rewarding challenge.

 If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com